FrankWorldview/blockchain/smart_contracts/4_Exercise4.md

 # Exercise 4: Create Your Own Tokens
+# Deploy Your Own ERC‑20 Contract on Sepolia (an Ethereum testnet)

 ## Prerequisites
 1. Install a MetaMask wallet and generate a new account.
 (Use this account in this exercise.)